Armored Heart: Tamed Soul

 “Was she always like that?”
 Celia asked, switching tracks to avoid the strange and confusing emotions the idea of herself collared and tamed brought.
 “Gella, I mean?”

 Damian shook his head with a smile.
-“Gods, no!” he exclaimed.
+“Gods, no!"
+He exclaimed.
 “When we first got here fifteen years ago, she was a right terror.
-She had just graduated, genius mage, top of her class, and Duin help me she acted like it”
+She had just graduated, genius mage, top of her class, and Daray help me, she acted like it.”

 “You aren’t Remeran?”

 “No. We grew up much further to the north.
-The waygate’s other end is actually in our home city, Amaurot.”
+The waygate’s other end is actually in our home city, Amourot.”

 Celia had never heard of the city in specific, but something about the north was… Her eyes widened.
 “Damian, isn’t the Lord Sorcerer supposed to be from up around there, too?”
 The vague, looming threat that Remere seemed so worried about suddenly felt a lot less vague and a lot more looming.